BerkeleyTrue/react-material/README.md

 Motivation
 ---
-A good starting point for web apps style§d with [material design](http://www.google.com/design/spec/material-design/introduction.html), but also to experiment with
+A good starting point for web apps styled with [material design](http://www.google.com/design/spec/material-design/introduction.html), but also to experiment with
 [React Style](https://github.com/SanderSpies/react-style/) and see what works and what doesn't.

 Current issues
 ---
-- Need to implement a base set of components
+[ ] Need to implement a base set of components
-- Use Google Closure Compiler Advanced Mode for bragging rights
-- Properly implement the "theming" of the components
-- Should work in IE8 whereby the functionality should not be broken
-- Properly handle mobile interfaces with proper touch support
+[ ] Properly implement the "theming" of the components [ ] Should work in IE8 whereby the functionality should not be broken [ ] Properly handle mobile interfaces with proper touch support [ ] Use Google Closure Compiler Advanced Mode for bragging rights

 License
 ---